Drom & Inch GAA

-Drom & Inch GAA is a Tipperary GAA club which is located in County Tipperary, Ireland.
-Both hurling and Gaelic football are played in the "Mid-Tipperary" divisional competitions.
+Drom & Inch GAA is a Gaelic Athletic Association (GAA) club which is located in County Tipperary, Ireland.
+The club fields hurling and Gaelic football teams in "Mid-Tipperary" divisional competitions and in competitions organised by Tipperary GAA.
 The club is centred on the villages Drom, Inch and Barnane which lie near the Devil's Bit mountain range.
 The club's main grounds is located in Bouladuff, five miles outside Thurles.
 It is located on the main Thurles to Nenagh R498 road.
 The club's second pitch is located in Drom Village on the road from Borrisoleigh to Templemore.
 The club won its first ever Tipperary Senior Hurling Championship in 2011 after a 1–19 to 2–14 win against Clonoulty–Rossmore GAA.